algolia/sphinx-docsearch/CONTRIBUTING.md

 1. To run specific versions of Python, install a Python version manager, such as `pyenv` or `mise`.

-1. Install the latest supported Python version, 3.11, for example, with `mise`:
+1. Install a specific Python version, for example, with `mise`:

    ```sh
    mise install python@3.12